-Ameren Missouri has executed only one third-party conb:act (2009) associated with the purchase and delively of renewable energy to the Ameren Missouri system that is being used to meet the non-solai.
-RES compliance provisions.
-This is a 15-year power purchase agreement between Ameren Missouri and Horizon's Pioneer Prairie Wind Faim.
+Ameren Missouri has executed only one third-party contract (2009) associated with the purchase and delivery of renewable energy to the Ameren Missouri system that is being used to meet the non-solar RES compliance provisions.
+This is a 15-year power purchase agreement between Ameren Missouri and Horizon's Pioneer Prairie Wind Farm.

-Through the time period ending August 28, 2013, Ameren Missouri executed 1,965 agreements with its customers who have installed small scale solai net metered systems and have chosen to accept the telms and conditions of the Standai d Offer Contract (SOC).
-However, on August 28, 2013, due to the passage of HB 142, the RES law was amended.
-That amendment provided that if a customer accepts a solar rebate from the utility, the S-RECs transfer to the utility.
-Due to this change, the program was discontinued, and the \$1.0 million Standard Offer Contract cap was not reached.
+Through the time period ending August 28, 2013, Ameren Missouri executed 1,965 agreements with its customers who have installed small scale solar net metered systems and have chosen to accept the terms and conditions of the Standard Offer Contract (SOC).
+The last remaining SOC agreements expired during 2023 and are no longer included in the 2024-2026 Plan.